Geekles007/metchera-incognito/README.md

 ## 🛠️ Self-Hosting Guide

-Want to run Metchera ID Generator on your own server?
+Want to run Metchera Incognito on your own server?
 Follow these simple steps:

 1. **Clone the repository** from GitHub
 2. **Install the dependencies** using npm or yarn